daronphang/coding_resources/_python/threading_vs_multiprocessing.md

 - Start a thread by making an instance of runnable class called runner, and then invoking start() method.

 ## Multiprocessing
-Multiprocessing is for times when you want to perform multiple Processes are completely separate and protected from one another.
+Multiprocessing is useful for performing multiple CPU intensive operations.
+Processes are completely separate and protected from one another.

 ### Features
-- Separates memory space.
+- Separates memory space; however, as a consequence, sending data between processes require pickling/unpickling and putting data into low-level formats.
 - Code is straightforward.
 - Takes advantage of multiple CPUs and cores.
 - Avoids GIL limitations for cPython.
 - Eliminates most needs for synchronization primitives unless shared memory is used.
 - Child processes are interruptible/killable.
 - Has larger memory footprint.
+- Much more expensive to create and destroy.